nathanaday/topic-miner/README.md

 A map-reduce LLM pipeline that mines topics from a variety of course materials, eventually producing a single, consolidated topic map.

-## The Problem
+## Background

 Course materials are scattered across dozens of files -- lecture transcripts, textbook chapters, homework sets, past exams, discussion notes, personal notes -- each covering overlapping topics in different formats and levels of detail.
 Manually cross-referencing all of these to figure out *what matters most* is tedious and error-prone, especially under time pressure before an exam.
-A topic can always slip through the cracks when studying, and only in indsight does the student realize it was burried in a lecture note.
+A topic can always slip through the cracks when studying, and only in hindsight does the student realize it was burried in a lecture note.

-## The Approach

-The pipeline borrows the map-reduce pattern from distributed computing to break this into manageable LLM calls:
+#### Map Reduce Design with LLM

 ```
                     INGEST